Free tools & resources to assist in sharpening your perception.

 What’s inside:

-1-page FAQ for loved ones (how to actually help, empathy vs fixing, what if I say the wrong thing, etc.)
+How to actually help, empathy vs fixing, what if I say the wrong thing, etc.)

-“What to say when…” mini-script sheet (overwhelmed, angry at you, self-blame, shut down, when you have limits)
+“What to say when…” mini-script sheet

 A few good tips that can make a large difference.